spatialstatisticsupna/Dowry_JRSSA_article/README.md

 R code to fit the spatio-temporal models described in the paper, and to reproduce the results, has been included [here](https://github.com/spatialstatisticsupna/Dowry_JRSSA_article/blob/master/R/).

 # References
 Vicente, G., Goicoa, T., Fernandez-Rasines, P., and Ugarte, M.D.
-(2019).
+(2020).
 Crime against women in India: unveiling spatial patterns and temporal trends of dowry deaths in the districs of Uttar Pradesh.
-_Journal of the Royal Statistical Society A_, in press.
+_Journal of the Royal Statistical Society A_, in press, doi:10.1111/rssa.12545.